 Is Jeremy Yaffe still alive?

 Yes, Jeremy Yaffe is alive and 88 years old as of 2025.
-She maintains a private life in California.
+She maintains a private life in California, reflecting the values of her early life before her marriage to Alan Arkin, while raising her children.

 Did Jeremy Yaffe remarry?